nedduc/Cookout-Brand-Awareness/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for the Supplier of the brand 'Cookout'.
+  - The footer section includes links to the relevant social media sites for the retail distributor of the brand 'Cookout'.
 The links will open to a new tab to allow easy navigation for the user.
   - Social media icons are only on main index.html page.
 The idea behind this is to direct the user around the website finding out about the brand.

 ![Footer](assets/images/footer.png)